 Connecting Your On-Premises SDDC to Your Cloud SDDC

 - Layer 3 (L3) VPN

-- A layer 3 VPN provides a management network that connects your on-premises data center to your SDDC.
+- A layer 3 VPN provides a secure connection between your on-premises data center to your VMware Cloud on AWS SDDC over the public Internet or AWS Direct Connect.
 These IPsec VPNs can be either route-based or policy-based.
-You can create up to sixteen VPNs of each type, using any on-premises router that supports the settings listed in the IPsec VPN Settings Reference.
-An L3 VPN can connect your on-premises data center to the SDDC over the public Internet or over AWS Direct Connect.
+You can create up to sixteen VPNs of each type, using any on-premises router that supports the settings listed in the IPsec VPN Settings Reference as the on-premises endpoint.

 - Layer 2 (L2) VPN